- Fully enclosed

 - Small spool of white PLA filament

-- Assortment of tools (hex keys, screwdriver, pliers, nozzle cleaner)
+- An assortment of 3D printer accessories (hex keys, screwdriver, pliers, nozzle cleaner)

 - Spare nozzle